 - 5.1 Funding to implement the Liveable Neighbourhoods programme has been allocated through the CRSTS grant.
-Total budget allocated for the wider Liveable Neighbourhood programme is £7.2m; £4.7m is funded by both CRSTS grant and another Combined Mayoral Authority sourced grant.
+Total budget allocated for the wider Liveable Neighbourhood programme is £7.2m; £4.7m is funded by both CRSTS grant and another Mayoral Combined Authority (MCA) sourced grant.
 The remaining £2.5m is made up of B&NES contributions. - 5.2 To date, budget allocated for development of the strategy, co-design, engagement, delivery of three Liveable Neighbourhood trials, feasibility and design of schemes to reach full business case stage, is £1.9m.
 The remaining £4.6m of funding is earmarked for scheme delivery, pending approval of the Full Business Case (FBC) which is intended for 2024.
-An early allocation of £736k has been secured from the MCA to implement a series of five ETRO's in 2024. - 5.3 In order to fund the commencement of the ETRO process, costs will need to be drawn down before mid-April 2024.
-For the Church Street scheme, the cost of this process is identified as £13,679.
-This will be funded from the delivery budget of £4.6m using the B&NES local match contribution. - 5.4 Subject to the outcome of the ETRO process, the infrastructure costs (to include, but not limited to, signage and bollards) to make the scheme permanent will be funded from the CRSTS grant, upon approval of the FBC by the Combined Mayoral Authority. - 5.5 For the Church Street scheme, the cost to make the scheme permanent is estimated to be £9,000. - 5.6 Should this scheme not be approved within the FBC, these costs no longer be eligible for the CRSTS grant funding.
-In which case the Council would need to find other sources of CRSTS match funding.
+An early allocation of £736k has been secured from the MCA to implement a series of five ETRO's in 2024. - 5.3 In order to fund the commencement of the ETRO decision-making process, costs will need to be drawn down before mid-April 2024.
+For the Southlands scheme, the cost of this process is identified as £13,679.
+This will be funded from the delivery budget of £4.6m using the B&NES local match contribution. - 5.4 Subject to the outcome of the ETRO process, the infrastructure costs (to include, but not limited to, signage and bollards) to make the scheme permanent will be funded from the CRSTS grant, upon approval of the FBC by the Mayoral Combined Authority. - 5.5 For Southlands, the cost to make the scheme permanent is estimated to be $\pounds 122,000$.
+However, this is subject to the final design of the scheme being confirmed. - 5.6 Should this scheme not be approved within the FBC, these costs will no longer be eligible for the CRSTS grant funding.
+In which case, the Council would need to find other sources of CRSTS match funding.